c9845/licensekeys/README.md

 The server can be run by cloning this repo and running `go run main.go`.
 You may prefer to build with `go build` and then run with `./licensekeys`.
 A default configuration file with be created and the database will be deployed upon first run.

-To use the client package to verify a license key in your application, import `github.com/c9845/licensekeys/v2/licensefile` in your `.go` file.
+To use the client package to verify a license key in your application, run `go get github.com/c9845/licensekeys/v2/licensefile@latest` in go project's repo.
 See the `client-app.go` example in the `_example` directory at the root of this repo for an idea of how to get started.

 # Getting Values From A License Key